8290821-cmyk/yufan-huang.github.io/content/_index.md

         size: medium
         shape: circle

-  # 这里是你之前提到的 Research 介绍，你可以把文字改成你自己的，或者干脆也删掉这一段
   - block: markdown
     content:
       title: '📚 My Research'
       subtitle: ''
+      # 修正 2：确保文本逻辑完整，去掉了末尾多余的一个引号
       text: |-
         I explore how virtual environments and digital characters can be designed to improve human well-being and social interaction.
 From investigating user behavior in VR to developing interactive prototypes for digital healthcare, my goal is to create seamless and meaningful experiences.
-I enjoy combining technical development with empirical user research to understand the impact of emerging technologies on users."
+I enjoy combining technical development with empirical user research to understand the impact of emerging technologies on users.
     design:
       columns: '1'

-  # 如果你还没有发表论文，建议把下面这两个 block 也删掉，或者暂时留着
   - block: collection
     id: papers
     content:
       title: Featured Publications
       filters:
         folders:
-          - publications
+          - publication
         featured_only: true
     design:
       view: article-grid